-While WHMCS was first designed for use with cPanel, it has expanded to support many other popular hosting control panels including Plesk, XPanel, Ensim, and others.
+While WHMCS was first designed for use with cPanel, it has expanded to support many other popular hosting control panels including Plesk.

 Can you customize the look of the WHMCS client portal?

 Yes, you can completely customize the look and feel to match your branding.
-There are a variety of templates available for download, or you can create your own templates.
+There are a variety of templates available for download, or you can create your own.
 Many third-party sites sell premium templates for WHMCS.
 You'll have to pay a slightly higher license fee to get rid of the "powered by WHMCS" link, though.

 What kind of plugins are available to extend the features of WHMCS?

-WHMCS supports a library of over 300 plugins by various developers.
+WHMCS supports a library of hundreds of plugins by various developers.
 They add a huge variety of functionality.
 Some of the most popular plugins add VAT tax options for EU invoices, allow customers to sign up for free trials, or automatically integrate Google Analytics tracking or social media accounts.

 Is WHMCS free?

-No, a license is required to use WHMCS.
-You can pay a one-time fee to download the software, but support and software updates are included for a limited time.
+No. A license is required to use WHMCS.
+You can pay a one-time fee to download the software, but support and software updates are only included for a limited time.
 You can pay to extend support and updates on a yearly basis.
 Another option is to pay a subscription, which will include future software updates.

 What are the hosting server requirements for WHMCS?